 Sleep Apnoea and Co-morbid insomnia

 Poor sleep is a major public health issue that is associated with impairment of sleep, daytime function, mental health and physical health outcomes, and mortality risk.
 Sleep is vital to our health and well-being, impacting both our physical and mental health.
-For some people, the path to a peaceful night's sleep encounters obstacles in the form of the complex interplay between sleep apnea and co-morbid insomnia 1-2.
-It is estimated that 30% - 50% of people with OSA may also have significant insomnia 3
+For some people, the path to a peaceful night's sleep encounters obstacles in the form of the complex interplay between sleep apnoea and co-morbid insomnia 1-2.
+It is estimated that 30% - 50% of people with OSA may also have significant insomnia 3.

-Sleep Apnea explained:
+Sleep Apnoea explained:

 Co-morbid Insomnia:

 Co-morbid insomnia occurs when insomnia coexists with another medical or psychiatric condition.
-In the context of sleep apnea, this concurrent insomnia often presents as challenges in initiating or maintaining sleep, frequent awakenings, or experiencing sleep that doesn't provide the expected restoration.
+In the context of sleep apnoea, this concurrent insomnia often presents as challenges in initiating or maintaining sleep, frequent awakenings, or experiencing sleep that doesn't provide the expected restoration.
 The dynamic interaction between these two disorders can establish a cycle of sleep deprivation, amplifying the symptoms of both conditions1-3.

 Co-morbid Insomnia is linked to mortality: